 Child abuse and neglect incidence rates are approximately ten times higher than the incidence rates for cancer.
 The incident rates for child abuse and neglect are 40 children per 1,000 children every year.
 The incidence rates for cancer patients are 3.9 people per 1,000 people every year.
 According to Frank Putnam (2005), “We find an incidence rate for child abuse and neglect that is about ten times as high as the incidence rate for all forms of cancer…There is a multi-billion-dollar research base

-died from abuse and neglect in the United States in 2015 (US Department of Health and Human Services).
-The Child Abuse Prevention and Treatment Act describes child abuse as “any recent act or failure to act on the part of the parent or caretaker, which results in serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.”
-Many people talk about events from their childhood that would usually be child abuse, yet they
+What is child abuse?
+From the word “abuse” we can understand that it is some sort of a maltreatment of a child, causing harm and damage both to his physical and psychological well-being.
+At the Federal level, the Child Abuse Prevention and Treatment Act (CAPTA) describes child abuse and neglect as: “any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse, or exploitation, or an act or failure to act which presents

 Racial tension against these unwanted groups and wanting them out of society has been what stirred up a major push for trying to get rid of these drugs.
 There is no denying that many of the laws that lead to the creation of the Comprehensive Drug Abuse Prevention and Control Act were racially motivated.
 These drug laws have greatly decreased the use of drugs like crack/cocaine and heroin but prescription drugs are still an ever increasing problem.
 Marijuana, acid, and heroin were being used liberally